sshtools/j2ssh-maverick/README.md

 Author
 ------

 Lee Painter is the original author of the J2SSH API and founder of SSHTOOLS Limited.
-He has extensive experience in Java network security development, developing our client and server APIs as well as the being the architect and founder of open source projects such as SSL-Explorer http://sourceforge.net/projects/sslexplorer/ and the Hypersocket Framework https://github.com/ludup/hypersocket-framework
+He has extensive experience in Java network security development, developing our client and server APIs as well as the being the architect and founder of open source projects such as SSL-Explorer and more recently the Hypersocket Framework https://github.com/ludup/hypersocket-framework

 https://www.twitter.com/LeeDavidPainter